OCI-Clearlab/Secure-IoT/README.md

     sudo mkdir -p /mnt/nfs
     ```

-3. Find the group name using `groups` command
+3. Find the group name using `groups` command ** JJP- need more context here so the user knows what you need them to do.
+Show an example of running the command. **
 4. Change folder access to mnt.
 Reset owner to account being used instead of root.

     ```bash